cimug-org/jCleanCim/README.md

 **jCleanCim** is an open source tool for validation and documentation generation from [Enterprise Architect](http://www.sparxsystems.com/products/ea) UML models of IEC TC57 CIM and IEC61850 UML models.

 Up until the end of 2015 it had been hosted by the [CIM Methods & Tools for Enterprise Integration group](http://cimug.ucaiug.org/MTEI/Shared%20Documents/jCleanCim) on the CIM Users Group web site, with access limited to the CIM and IEC61850 users community members only.
 To make it accessible to non-CIMug members, in 2016 it was transitioned to a fully open source tool and hosted at [Tanja's web space](http://www.tanjakostic.org/jcleancim).

-Finally, in November of 2022, with Tanja Kostic's approval, jCleanCim was officially migrated here as part of the CIMug's Open Source Initiatives effort.
+In November of 2022, with Tanja Kostic's approval, jCleanCim was officially migrated here as part of the CIMug's Open Source Initiatives effort.

 This is a non-GUI Java application and the Java code is fully platform independent.
 However, it unfortunately must be run on MS Windows machine due to the usage of Enterprise Architect and MS Word automation libraries (.dlls).